deltachat/deltachat-pages/_posts/2020-11-05-android-update.md

 Check out,
 [get.delta.chat](https://get.delta.chat) for the new versions.

-As usual, the different stores take different lengths of times for updates — thanks for your patience.
+As usual, updates reach the different stores at different times — thanks for your patience.
-And again, thanks a lot to all the testers, translators, developers to make this release happen 🙏
+And again, thanks a lot to all the testers, translators, developers for making this release happen 🙏